awsdocs/amazon-ses-developer-guide/doc-source/event-publishing-retrieving-sns-contents.md

 |  `not-spam`  |  Indicates that the entity providing the report does not consider the message to be spam\.
 This may be used to correct a message that was incorrectly tagged or categorized as spam\.  |
 |  `other`  |  Indicates any other feedback that does not fit into other registered types\.  |
 |  `virus`  |  Reports that a virus is found in the originating message\.  |

+### Complaint Subtypes<a name="event-publishing-retrieving-sns-contents-complaint-subtypes"></a>

+The value of the `complaintSubType` field can either be null or `OnAccountSuppressionList`\.
+If the value is `OnAccountSuppressionList`, Amazon SES accepted the message, but didn't attempt to send it because it was on the [account\-level suppression list](sending-email-suppression-list.md)\.

 ## Delivery Object<a name="event-publishing-retrieving-sns-contents-delivery-object"></a>